rutar-academic/rutar.org/content/writing/previewing-a-development-branch-on-cloudflare-pages.md

 git merge development
 git push
 ```
-Now, we just need to push the "development" branch to our GitHub repository.
+Now, we just need to push the <q>development</q> branch to our GitHub repository.
 ```
 git push origin development
 ```